proveskit/.github/profile/README.md

 ![A PROVES Family Photo](https://github.com/proveskit/.github/assets/61564344/f7afea43-7402-45cd-a75e-c9b8a44ee2fb)

 The first one didn't get deployed due to an issue with our host vehicle, the second did deploy but only made contact for the first ~50 minutes or so of the flight, and the third 10x'd that number to a confirmed uptime of 9.5 hours!
-That that kind of exponential growth we're surely only a few updates away from an extremely low cost design that can go the distance.
+With that kind of exponential growth we're surely only a few updates away from an extremely low cost design that can go the distance.
+Coming up in 2024 we'll have the launch of the fourth PROVES Kit to orbit and six more are queued up in 2025.

 # Looking for Documentation?
 We have a prototype Read the Docs site with assembly guides and discussion about the design behind the PROVES Kit!